Yue Fei: Martial arts

-The two styles most associated with Yue are Eagle Claw and Xingyi boxing.
-One book states Yue created Eagle Claw for his enlisted soldiers and Xingyi for his officers.
+The two styles most associated with Yue are Eagle Claw and xingyiquan.
+One book states Yue created Eagle Claw for his enlisted soldiers and xingyiquan for his officers.
 Legend has it that Yue studied in the Shaolin Monastery with a monk named Zhou Tong and learned the "elephant" style of boxing, a set of hand techniques with great emphasis on qinna (joint-locking).
 Other tales say he learned this style elsewhere outside the temple under the same master.
 Yue eventually expanded elephant style to create the Yibai Lingba Qinna (一百零八擒拿; "108 Locking Hand Techniques") of the Ying Sao (Eagle Hands) or Ying Kuen (Eagle Fist).
 After becoming a general in the imperial army, Yue taught this style to his men and they were very successful in battle against the armies of the Jin dynasty.
 Following his wrongful execution and the disbandment of his armies, Yue's men supposedly traveled all over China spreading the style, which eventually ended right back in Shaolin where it began.
-Later, a monk named Li Quan (麗泉) combined this style with Fanziquan, another style attributed to Yue, to create the modern day form of Northern Ying Jow Pai boxing.
+Later, a monk named Li Quan (麗泉) combined this style with fanziquan, another style attributed to Yue, to create the modern day form of Northern Ying Jow Pai boxing.